vractal/wikilivros-front/README.md

 - If you want to add context providers for your whole app, edit the `./src/core/Providers.js` file.
 - There are some built in components (`./src/components/*`), helpers (`./src/utils/helpers.js`) and hooks (`./src/utils/hooks.js`).
 Make sure you get to know them before you start rewriting them.
 - If you want to enable/disable custom lint rules, edit the `.eslintrc.js` file.
-- Don't forget to edit this `README.md` for your own needs.

 ---